 In addition to USERRA rights, Chapter 218:10 of the Retirement System statute allows a member to buy back service credit time if they withdrew their contributions following termination of employment.
-For a discussion of these rules, see the section on page 17 entitled, "Buybacks and Permissive Service Purchases."
+For a discussion of these rules, see the section above entitled, "Buybacks and Permissive Service Purchases".